-The Group relies on the internal audit functions to provide the Board and the Management with the required level of assurance that the governance, risk management and internal control system are adequate and effective in mitigating organisational risks to achieve the Group's corporate objectives.
+The Group relies on the internal audit functions to provide the Board and the Management with the required level of assurance that the governance, risk management and internal control system is adequate and effective in mitigating organisational risks to achieve the Group's corporate objectives.

-The internal audit functions of the Group are made up of an in-house internal audit function with the primary responsibility of the internal control review of key internal processes within the Group and an outsourced internal audit function provided by Messrs.
-NeedsBridge Advisory Sdn Bhd, with the primary responsibility of the internal control review of the distributorship management system implemented by the Group.
+The internal audit functions of the Group comprise an in-house internal audit function with the primary responsibility of the internal control review of key internal processes within the Group and an outsourced internal audit function provided by an independent consulting company, NeedsBridge Advisory Sdn Bhd, with the primary responsibility for the internal control review of the distributorship management system implemented by the Group.

 The in-house Internal Audit Manager and the engagement director of the outsourced internal audit function are both Certified Internal Auditors accredited by the Institute of Internal Auditors Global.
-The in-house internal audit function and the outsourced internal audit function report to the Audit Committee directly and provide the Audit Committee with the assurances it requires on the adequacy and effectiveness of the Group's governance, risk management and internal audit function, in all material aspects, in accordance with the International Professional Practices Framework ("IPPF"), i.e., Mission, Core Principles for the Professional Practice of Internal Auditing, Code of Ethics and the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors Global.
-The in-house internal audit function comprises one (1) Internal Audit Manager and three (3) Internal Audit Executives.
+Both the in-house internal audit function and the outsourced internal audit function report to the Audit Committee directly and provide the Audit Committee with the assurances it requires on the adequacy and effectiveness of the Group's governance, risk management and internal control system.
+Internal audits carried out by the in-house internal audit function and outsourced internal audit function are, in all material aspects, in accordance with the International Professional Practices Framework ("IPPF"), i.e. Mission, Core Principles for the Professional Practice of Internal Auditing, Code of Ethics and the International Standards for the Professional Practice of Internal Auditing established by the Institute of Internal Auditors Global.
+The in-house internal audit function comprised one (1) Internal Audit Manager, one (1) Internal Audit Assistant Manager and three (3) Internal Audit Executives.